 Summer School in Lyon

-The aim of the IARC Summer School is to stimulate research in cancer epidemiology by improving scientific knowledge and developing skills among researchers worldwide.
-Special consideration is given to countries with limited resources for the control of chronic diseases, including cancer.
-By helping to develop local expertise in cancer epidemiology and by strengthening research institutions through international collaborations, IARC aims to enhance cancer prevention.
+The aim of the IARC Summer School is to stimulate research in cancer epidemiology and cancer prevention by improving scientific knowledge and developing skills among researchers worldwide.
+Special attention is given to countries where resources for the control of chronic diseases in general and cancer in particular are limited.
+By helping to develop local expertise and by strengthening research institutions through international collaborations, IARC aims to enhance cancer prevention.

 All lectures are complemented with practical sessions and group work.